Rohitt-kh/Python-local-ducklake-lab-tutorial/README.md

 ---

+In Part 1, the Python script talked directly to DuckLake and printed the result in the terminal.

+In Part 2, you will keep the same local DuckLake, but change the application structure:

+Before:
+setup.py → DuckLake → terminal output

+After:
+Browser/API request → FastAPI → database.py → DuckLake → JSON response

+This is useful because real applications often do not just print database results in the terminal.
+They expose data through an API so that another application, browser, frontend, or service can use it.

+In this local lab, we only expose read endpoints.
+CRUD was already covered in Part 1.
+Part 2 focuses on reading DuckLake data through an application API.

 # Part 2 — FastAPI

 The API reads from the **same** `catalog.db` and `lake-data/` that the script created in Part 1.